1. Cognitive Behavioral Therapy:

 5. Habit Reversal Training:

 It is a "multicomponent behavioral treatment package originally developed to address a wide variety of repetitive behavior disorders."
 The three components that are considered most critical are awareness training, competing response training and social support.
 In addition, The ComB model is used: Assessment, Identify and Target Modalities, Identify and Choose Strategies, and Evaluation.
-It focuses on understanding five domains: Sensory, Cognitive, Affective, Motor, and Place (SCAMP).
+It focuses on understanding five domains: Sensory, Cognitive, Affective, Motor,

 Intensive Outpatient Psychotherapy & Treatment